 Drawn mostly late at night, these insomnia drawings are done to relax a too active mind.
 Similar to quieting the mind in order to meditate, after a certain amount of time focused on laying one little circle down after another, the mind begins to relax and move towards a state of calm stillness.
 This state is sometimes referred to as the Void.
 The Void, at best, can be explained as “nothingness” or “emptiness,” generalized words used to describe a state that has no language.
 It is here that “no thing” is experienced.

-These drawings are not an attempt to portray the expanse and relief of “the Void,” but to record the necessary and tedious training of a mind to concentrate.
-The mind generates thousands of thoughts.
-When sitting to meditate, distraction is the rule.
-One must continuously focus the mind.
-The act of making each circle is a physical mantra.
-These thousands of tiny circles build up into a form that records the effort of concentration.
-The repetitious mark making, the haptic translation of an intangible experience leaves a residue of the contemplative practice.
+The mind generates thousands of thoughts everyday.
+Distraction is often the rule.
+The act of making each circle is a physical action to encourage the mind to focus, concentrate and ultimately relinquish its dominance.
+Thousands of tiny circles build up into forms that record the effort of concentration.
+The repetitious mark making, the haptic translation of an intangible experience leaves a residue of the contemplative and quieting practice.
 The drawing emerges and the form reveals itself.